soyluisdev/planets/README.md

 - **Responsive Design**: Optimize styling in `style.css` for mobile devices.
 - **Dark Mode**: Provide an option for dark/light themes.

+## Project deployment
+You can check the project deployment here: https://planets-lyart.vercel.app/

 ## License

 This project is open source and available for modification and distribution.